I love all of my dogs, but I will admit this: only one of them is really, REALLY smart.

 Can You Measure Your Dog’s IQ?

 OK, OK, you get it, all dogs are smart.
 But, is your dog smarter than others?
-Is there a dog intelligence test they could take or something?
+Are there a dog IQ tests they could take or something?
+What is the IQ of a dog?

 Youtube / Odin the Corgi